 As discussed below in section 8, most personal injury cases settle without a trial.
 Often a personal injury attorney can negotiate a favorable resolution without much litigation.
 Sometimes the personal injury attorney and defendant engage in formal mediation to hash out a deal.

-Note that there is usually a two (2) year statute of limitations for falling lawsuits.
+Note that there is usually a two (2) year statute of limitations in Nevada for falling lawsuits.
 This means that plaintiffs have two years from the time of the fall to sue the defendant.15

 7.1.
 Remedial measures by the defendants post-fall